 Where the design community meets.

-freelance graphic designer Joined over 6 years ago
+freelance graphic designer Joined almost 7 years ago

 How well do these work with the resume bots?